 - 1. The Director of Clinical Education assigns clinical sites.
 These sites are often accessible only by automobile.
 You should have access to an automobile, as it is your responsibility to arrange transportation to any clinical facility.
 Exchanging clinical assignments will not be permitted. - 2.
 Due to the number of students that must be scheduled in various emergency rooms and fire departments, students must attend clinical rotations as scheduled.
 ABSOLUTELY NO CHANGES IN THE CLINICAL SCHEDULE WILL BE ALLOWED WITHOUT AUTHORIZATION.
-If a student changes a schedule clinical rotation without authorization, the student will be sent home for the day.
-The final grade will be dropped in accordance with Section Sixteen, Item 3. - 3.
-In the event an EMT/Paramedic student misses a scheduled clinic day and/or ride time, the student's grade will be dropped one letter grade for each occurrence. - 4.
+If a student changes a schedule clinical rotation without authorization, the student will be sent home for the day and receive a grade of zero (0) for that day. - 3.
+When participating in a rescue ride for the EMT and/or Paramedic program, students MUST report to the identified station only on the day that is assigned by the municipality (Miami-Dade Fire Rescue, City of Miami, City of Hialeah, and City of Miami Beach).
+Students that change their assigned station and/or report to a station that they have not been assigned will be dismissed from that municipality.
+This will result in the student's inability to complete the required clinical ride competencies.
+The student will receive a grade of "F" for the clinical course and will be required to repeat the clinical course for the successful completion of the program. - 4.
+In the event an EMT/Paramedic student misses a scheduled clinic day and/or ride time, the student's grade will be reduced in accordance with the clinical grading process.
+No make up clinical/ride will be provided. - 5.
 Fire Department, Ambulance Company or other uniforms are NOT permitted.
-If you arrive at any assigned location in inappropriate uniform, you will be sent home and counted as absent for the day (see Section Sixteen, Item 3). - 5.
+If you arrive at any assigned location in inappropriate uniform, you will be sent home and counted as absent for the day (see Section Sixteen, Item 4). - 6.
 When participating in a rescue ride, you must follow all departmental guidelines regarding jewelry.
 Example Most departments forbid the wearing of earrings while on duty.
 You will not be permitted to wear earrings while riding with these departments.
-Students are not permitted to be in the patient compartment of the rescue vehicle with a patient without a state certified EMT or Paramedic present in the patient compartment. - 6.
+Students are not permitted to be in the patient compartment of the rescue vehicle with a patient without a state certified EMT or Paramedic present in the patient compartment. - 7.
 Students enrolled in the clinical portion of the EMS program are frequently required to complete additional paperwork and/or requirements for the clinical facilities used by the program.
 Students are required to complete all additional paperwork/requirements prior to participating in the assigned clinical rotation.
-Failure to complete this paperwork/requirements will result in the student's inability to attend this clinical rotation and may jeopardize the student's ability to complete the course and/or program.
-The student will be considered absent and will have their final grade lowered in accordance with Section Sixteen, Item 3. - 7.
-If a student is dismissed from a clinical facility and/or rescue ride as a result of inappropriate action and/or behaviors, established procedures will be followed and the student may be required to withdraw from the clinical course. - 8.
+Failure to complete paperwork/requirements will result in the student's inability to attend this clinical rotation and may jeopardize the student's ability to complete the course and/or program.
+The student will be considered absent and will have their final grade lowered in accordance with Section Sixteen, Item 3.

+- 8. If a student is dismissed from a clinical facility and/or rescue ride as a result of inappropriate action and/or behaviors, established procedures will be followed and the student may be required to withdraw from the clinical course. - 9.
 The EMS department, in cooperation with the medical facilities (hospitals and fire departments) will provide the opportunity for the program participant to observe and train in a clinical setting.
 Students may only be at a clinical site at scheduled times.
-The Rescue Officer or Charge Nurse of the emergency room must sign the clinical performance report at the end of the scheduled rotation. - 9.
+The Rescue Officer, clinical instructor, or Charge Nurse (only for intubation rotations) of the emergency room must sign the clinical performance report at the end of the scheduled rotation. - 10.
 While attending instructional hours of the program, the student may not be serving as part of an ambulance or fire department required staffing.